robindavidgames/ci-project05/README.md

     heroku git:remote -a endless-explorer
     git push heroku main

-(if facing an error, downgrade Heroku version with: heroku stack:set heroku-20 -a endless-explorer then create a runtime.txt file containing: python-3.8.14)
+(if facing an error, downgrade Heroku version with: "heroku stack:set heroku-20 -a endless-explorer" then create a runtime.txt file containing: python-3.8.14)

 ### Github